myJSStack/js-pocket-reference/chapter5-objects/readme.md

 ```

 #### Testing Properties
-1. `hasOwnProperty()`: method of an object tests whether that object has an own property with the given name. _It returns false for inherited properties._
+1. (Specific)`hasOwnProperty()`: method of an object tests whether that object has an own property with the given name. _It returns false for inherited properties._
-2. `propertyIsEnumerable()`: method refines the hasOwnProperty() test.
+2. (More Specific)`propertyIsEnumerable()`: method refines the hasOwnProperty() test.
 It returns true only if the named property is an own
 property and its enumerable attribute is true.
-3. `in operator`: expects a property name (as a string) on its left side and an object on its right.
+3. (General)`in operator`: expects a property name (as a string) on its left side and an object on its right.
 It returns true if the object has
 an own property or an inherited property by that name.

 #### Enumerating Properties